MRGitHub94/ReactTimers/README.md

 npm start
 ```

-to run the app in development mode
+to run the app in development mode.

 ## Tools